-Since the concern here is with the child becoming adult, or his/her personal unfolding, it is now indicated who the child is.
-In response to this question, "fundamental findings of phenomenology show that a child is a person"
+Since the concern here is with the child becoming adult or his personal unfolding, it is necessary briefly to indicate who the child is.
+In response to this question "fundamental findings of phenomenology show that a child is a person" [in Afrikaans] (52, 25).
+Phenomenology sees the person in his world and describes him as such.
+As indicated in chapter 1, the child always is educatively situated and to be able to answer the question of who he is, he needs to be studied and described as a child-in-education.

-(52, 25).
-Phenomenology sees the person in his/her world and describes him/her as such.
-As indicated in chapter 1, the child is always educatively situated, and to answer the question of who he/she is, he/she must be studied and described as a child-in-education.
+According to Sonnekus (41, 5), phenomenology describes a person as openness or being-open-for and also as intentionality or being-directed-to.
+Because of his intentionality, he is directed to the world but at the same time there is an appeal from the world to which he must answer.
+A person, and thus a child, always is potentiality, incomplete, unfinished and unpredictable.
+He is someone who acts, who orients himself and who exists.
+He is bodiliness or corporeality and besides consciousness also selfconsciousness.
+Also, a person always is a subject and not an object and he actualizes himself as an initiator of relationships.
+A person always is in relationship to the world within which he finds himself and, more particularly he is in relationship with things, with other people and with his God.

-According to Sonnekus (41, 5), phenomenology describes a person as openness or being-open-for and also as intentionality, or beingdirected-to something.
-Because of his/her intentionality, he/she is directed to the world but, at the same time, there is an appeal from the world to which he/she is open and must answer.
-A person and, thus, a child, is always potentiality, incomplete, unfinished, and unpredictable.
-He/she is someone who acts, who orients him/herself, and who exists.
-He/she is bodiliness, or corporeality, and besides consciousness, is self-consciousness.
-Also, a person is always a subject and not an object, and he/she actualizes him/herself as an initiator of relationships.
-A person is always in relationship to the world within which he/she finds him/herself and, more particularly, he/she is in relationship with things, with other people, and with his/her God.
+In this light, his becoming adult is an event that is actualized on the basis of his own initiative and with the help of the adults' guidance.
+He is involved in his becoming adult as a totality since he continually is in communication with his world as a total person.

-Hence, his/her becoming adult is an event which is actualized on his/her own initiative, and with the help of the adults' guidance or accompaniment.
-He/she is involved in his/her becoming adult, as a totality, since he/she is continually in communication with his/her world as a total person.
-Through adult guidance and self-actualization, he/she is busy engaging in this communication on ever higher levels, which indicates a "change in the direction of adulthood" (18, 102).
+Through adult guidance and self-actualization, he is busy engaging in this communication on ever higher levels which indicates a "change in the direction of adulthood" [in Afrikaans] (18, 102).

-1.3.2 The constituents of the psychic life of the child-in-education
+1.3.2 The constituents of the psychic life of the child-ineducation

 The following exposition regarding the psychopedagogic perspective on the educative phenomenon deals mainly with personal unfolding as a matter of self-actualization.
-But, as repeatedly emphasized, this does not mean the child becomes adult on his/her own--"development is not a natural, but a cultural process" [in Dutch] (20, 9).
-Personal unfolding always occurs within the framework of educating, and this must be kept in mind in its further exposition below.
+But, as repeatedly emphasized, this does not mean that the child becomes adult on his own--"development is not a natural but a cultural process" [in Dutch] (20, 9).
+Personal unfolding always occurs within the framework of educating and this must be kept in mind in its further exposition below.

-It is especially psychopedagogics, as an independent partperspective within the frame of the autonomous science of pedagogics, which addresses how a child's personal actualization occurs.
-The task of psychopedagogics is "a systematic and radical reflection, and description of the essential connections of the psychic life of the child in the educative reality" (53, 15).
-Sonnekus (41, 11) describes the domain of psychopedagogics as the psychic life of the child, as it is manifested in the pedagogical situation.
+It is especially psychopedagogics, as an independent partperspective within the frame of the autonomous science of pedagogics, that addresses how a child's personal actualization occurs.
+The task of psychopedagogics is "a systematic and radical reflection and description of the essential connections of the psychic life of the child in the educative reality" [in Afrikaans] (53, 15).
+Sonnekus (41, 11) describes the domain of psychopedagogics as the psychic life of the child as it manifests itself in the pedagogic situation.

-The concept "psychic life" must be understood as being-a-person in his/her totality, and not merely the psychic, as one of the constituents of being-a-person.
+The concept "psychic life" must be understood as being-a-person in his complete totality and not merely the psychic as one of the constituents of being-a-person.
 The psychic life is viewed as the whole of personal potentialities.
-Or, as Van Niekerk [in Afrikaans] (52, 83) states it, "The constituents of the psychic life are the totality of personal potentialities by which the child enters the world", and by actualizing them, personal actualization, as becoming adult, takes place.
+Or, as Van Niekerk [in Arfrikaans] (52, 83) states it: "The constituents of the psychic life are the totality of personal potentialities by which the child enters the world", and by actualizing them, personal actualization as becoming adult takes place.